Rolleston

 Forjaz, Jorge, and Maria Antónia Pinto de Matos.
 A Mirror of the Past: Chinese Export Lacquer Furniture in the Macao Museum Collection.
 Macao: Instituto Cultural de Macau, 2000.

-The Prince Regents transformation of Brighton Pavilion into an architectural fantasy of Eastern splendour sparked renewed enthusiasm for lacquerware, Chinese porcelain, and exotic motifs.
+The Prince Regent’s transformation of Brighton Pavilion into a vision of Eastern splendour renewed enthusiasm for lacquerware, Chinese porcelain, and exotic motifs.
+In this context, the present cabinets exemplify the refined eclecticism of the Regency age, where classical structure met imported luxury and the allure of the imaginary East.

 Previous